 Directed by: Robert Zemeckis

-#11 on The Greatest Movies for Guyssee more on Cast Away
+#37 on The Best Epic Moviessee more on Cast Away

 Pixar's Academy Award-winning 2008 animated classic makes excellent use of imagery to tell the tale of a lonely trash collecting robot.
 There is a monologue at the beginning of the film, however, WALL-E doesn't have anyone to talk to until Eve enters the picture.
 WALL-E and Eve's first lines of dialogue do not come until 22 minutes into the movie.